 Example: “My greatest weakness is that I sometimes focus too much on the details of a project and spend too much time analyzing the finer points.
 I’ve been striving to improve in this area by checking in with myself at regular intervals and giving myself a chance to refocus on the bigger picture.
 That way I can still ensure quality without getting so caught up in the details that it affects my productivity or the team’s ability to meet the deadline.”

-2. I have a hard time letting go of a project
+2. I have a hard time letting go of projects

 Example: “My greatest weakness is that I sometimes have a hard time letting go of a project.
 I’m the biggest critic of my work.
 I can always find something that needs to be improved or changed.
 To help myself improve in this area, I give myself deadlines for revisions.
 This helps ensure that I’m not making changes at the last minute.”